ChrisPritchard/ctf-writeups/02-sunset-1.md

 Running `sudo -l` revealed sunset also had access to /usr/bin/ed, an ancient text editor (one line at a time) in linux.
 This tool runs as root (when run with sudo) and can execute commands.
 So, as sunset, `sudo /usr/bin/ed`, then use `!/bin/sh` to start a shell.
 Finally, cd to `/root` and cat the flag.

 /root/flag.txt: `25d7ce0ee3cbf71efbac61f85d0c14fe`

+Notably I learned more about sudo here.
+Initially I ran ed without sudo, and while it worked I was stuck with the sunset user, not root.
+I thought the sudo -l meant the things that ran as root always, so I was confused.
+Doing some research, I identified that sudo -l just showed things I could run as root with sudo without needing to be in the sudoers group, or require a password.
+Educational.